-Five super-hot Caribbean Chilis are united in a hot sauce.
+Five super-hot Caribbean chilies are united in a hot sauce.
 Simply wonderful!

-Some of the hottest Chilis are united in this sauce.
+Some of the hottest chilies are united in this sauce.
 Burn, baby, burn!

-Scotch Bonnet Chilis blend with Caribbean spices to a taste experience just like under the palm trees!
+Scotch Bonnet Chilies blend with Caribbean spices to a taste experience just like under the palm trees!